metosin/malli/README.md

 ## Rationale
 - Schemas as immutable data
-  - can be transported over the line
+  - can be transported over the wire
-  - saved to database
+  - saved to the database
   - combined freely
 - Does not depend on global registry
 - Programmable, on the runtime as well